Reds vs. Cubs Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nico Hoerner, Spencer Steer and others in the Chicago Cubs-Cincinnati Reds matchup at Wrigley Field on Monday at 8:05 PM ET.
+Player prop bet options for Nico Hoerner, Spencer Steer and others are listed when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Tuesday (at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!